thitemple/thecodingtemple.dev/_posts/2016-06-16-functional-javascript-what-is-a-functor.md

 ---
-title: Functional JavaScript - What is a functor?
+title: Functional JavaScript - What is a Functor?
-description: Understand in a very simple way what is a function
+description: Understand in a very simple way what is a Functor
 layout: post
 category: code
 date: 2016-06-16